 Have you launched your new website but are still seeing the old one?
 Perhaps made changes on the back end of your site that don’t seem to be reflected when you view the site on a browser?
 Or maybe you’ve changed hosts and are now seeing scary “Page Not Found” errors?

-Before you worry, try clearing your browser and DNS cache–some like to hold on to the past.
+Before you worry, try clearing your browser and DNS cache: some like to hold on to the past.

-Clearing Your Browser Cache
+How to Clear Your Browser Cache

-Clearing Your Computer’s DNS Cache
+How to Clear Your Computer’s DNS Cache

-Still have questions or concerns?
+Have questions or concerns?
 Contact us and we’ll send you in the right direction.